Aditiverma14/rubick/README.md

 # Getting Started with  App

-Create two folders bcakend and frontend and install node_modules in both of them by using :
+Create two folders in vs backend and frontend and install node_modules in both of them by using :

  npm i